 - learning and teaching

-For each Award category, $5000 is made available to the recipients to support their professional development.
+For each Award category, A$5,000 is made available to the recipients to support their professional development.

-In 2015, eight staff received Vice-Chancellor and President’s Awards for Excellence.
+In 2016, nine staff members and teams received Vice-Chancellor and President’s Awards for Excellence.

 For Excellence in Learning and Teaching

 The Vice-Chancellor and President's Award for Excellence for Learning and Teaching is an annual award presented to a member of University staff in recognition of demonstrated excellence in learning and teaching.

 - Dr Anita Hamilton, Deputy Head of School and Senior Lecturer in Occupational Therapy, Faculty of Science, Health, Education and Engineering

 Dr Anita Hamilton commenced at USC in 2012.
 She is recognised for her innovative approach to blended learning and for her ability to motivate and engage students in the learning process.